calvellido/ng-steps-indicator/README.md

 # ng-steps-indicator

-A simple Angular directive to render a step selector
+A simple Angular directive to render a step selector.

+You can check it on https://calvellido.github.io/ng-steps-indicator

+---

 This directive graphically renders a number of steps and highlights the current step